abhileshborode/Stereo-depth-reconstruction/README.md

 # Stereo-Depth-map-generation-3D-Reconstruction

 The goal of this repository is to generates depth maps from a stereo pair of images and to perform 3D reconstruction on these set of images.
 The images were captured from a fisheye stereo camera.
-The camera is calibrated using the omnidirectional camera calibration toolbox[here](https://github.com/jiuerbujie/omnidirectional_calibration)
+The camera is calibrated using the omnidirectional camera calibration toolbox [here](https://github.com/jiuerbujie/omnidirectional_calibration).
+The Images folder contains  the left and right images required for calibration.